-Let’s explore this concept of sticky prices, uncover why these prices won’t budge, before finally revealing some ways to make your prices less sticky (HINT: Less sticky prices mean more revenue for you.)
+Let’s explore this concept of sticky price models, uncover why these prices won’t budge before finally revealing some ways to make your prices less sticky (HINT: Less sticky prices mean more revenue for you.)

 photo credit: » Zitona «

 Sticky prices, also known as price stickiness refers to pricing that is resistant to changing market conditions.
 In other words, even if it is economically optimal to adjust prices to meet demand, businesses are reluctant to do so based.
 Sticky prices exist in markets with imperfect information, lack of competition, or heavy regulation.

 For instance, if tomato prices plummeted, Chef Boyardee would more than likely not lower his prices, even though his input costs decreased.
 Instead, he would simply take the greater margin as profit.
 Consumers see no difference in price, even though it should have been changed according to the classic laws of supply and demand.
 This works the other way around too.
 Just because the price of tomatoes went up doesn’t mean Olive Garden hikes up their spaghetti prices.